IgorBuchelnikov/ObservableComputations/README.md

 ### Disposing

-If items in your collection implement [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-5.0) you may need  to call [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose?view=net-5.0) method for each item leaving the collection.
+If items in your collection implement [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-5.0) you may need  to call [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose?view=net-5.0) method for each item leaving the collection (Remove, Replace, Clear).
 You may use *CollectionProcessing* to achieve this as we did in the [previous section](#change-handling-in-observablecollectiont).
 Another variant is to use *CollectionDisposing* method:

 ```c#
 using System;